Coast Guard Auxiliary & Power Squadron Boat Inspections

 The HIN characters identify five things: builder, hull serial number, month of manufacture, year of manufacture, and model year.

 ABC – The U.S. Coast Guard assigns each boat builder a 3-letter identification code and keeps this in a Manufacturers Identification Code (MIC) Database.
 Information on this code can be found on the U.S. Coast Guard boating safety site: http://www.uscgboating.org/recalls/mic_database.htm

 12345 – The 5 digit hull serial numbers are next.
 This series of numbers and letters, assigned by the manufacturer, must be unique to the boat.
-Many manufacturers will use the length of the vessel as part of these numbers & then would be the first 2 numbers.
+Many manufacturers will use the length of the vessel as part of these numbers which would be the first 2 numbers.

 A – This is the month the hull was manufactured.
 Each of the 12 months is represented by a letter starting with A. In our example, "A" means this boat was manufactured in January.
 "L" would be a boat made in December.

 06 – Designates the model year.
 In this case the boat is from the company's 2006 model year.

 Since a particular combination of hull identification number is never reused, it provides a means to uniquely identify a particular boat.
 The HIN also has an important safety purpose.
 It enables manufacturers to clearly identify for boat owners the boats that are involved in a defect notification and possible recall campaign.